 There are some possible remedies to address the cases of harmonised underinvestment or overinvestment.
-For instance, the regulator can use the power of incentive ( $\lambda$ ) in order to influence the investment inefficient firms when there is evidence of overcapitalisation.
-The higher the power of incentive is the greater possibility of financial loss as a result of investment inefficiency.
-Thus, a high $\lambda$ causes investment inefficient firms to reduce their investments and consequently improve their efficiency.
+For instance, the regulator can use the power of incentive (λ) in order to influence the investment inefficient firms when there is evidence of overcapitalisation.
+The higher power of incentive is the greater possibility of financial loss as a result of investment inefficiency.
+Thus, a high λ causes investment inefficient firms to reduce their investments and consequently improve their efficiency.
 Also, frontier firms need to follow the same path to maintain their position on the frontier.
-At present, $\lambda$ is set at 60% for Norwegian distribution companies.
-A small increase in $\lambda$ can reduce the net efficiency gains by the firms and create disincentive for investments.
-On the contrary, a reduction of the power of incentive aligns the revenue of the firm more with its actual cost and increases its propensity to invest.
+At present, λ is 60% for Norwegian distribution companies.
+A small increase in λ can reduce the net efficiency gains by the firms and create disincentive for investments.
+On the contrary, reduction of the power of incentive aligns the revenue of the firm more with its actual cost and increases propensity to investment.
 However, the power of incentive is usually set for a long period of time in order to make the investment behaviour of firms predictable and provide a stable regulatory environment.
-Therefore, the ability of the regulator to modify the power of incentive can be constrained.
+Therefore, the regulator's ability to modify the power of incentive is limited15.